mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 artifact.

-The following is a sample `.gitlab-ci.yml` that builds your Docker image, pushes it to the container registry, and scans the containers:
+The following is a sample `.gitlab-ci.yml` that builds your Docker image, pushes it to the container registry, and scans the image:

 ```yaml
 build: